rogerfachini/koboldcpp/README.md

 - **GPU Layer Offloading**: Add `--gpulayers` to offload model layers to the GPU.
 The more layers you offload to VRAM, the faster generation speed will become.
 Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
 - **Increasing Context Size**: Use `--contextsize (number)` to increase context size, allowing the model to read more text.
 Note that you may also need to increase the max context in the KoboldAI Lite UI as well (click and edit the number text field).
 - **Old CPU Compatibility**: If you are having crashes or issues, you can try running in a non-avx2 compatibility mode by adding the `--noavx2` flag.
 You can also try turning off mmap with `--nommap` or reducing your `--blasbatchssize` (set -1 to avoid batching)
+- **NUMA support**: Add `--numa` to enable optimizations on some systems with non-uniform memory access.

 For more information, be sure to run the program with the `--help` flag, or **[check the wiki](https://github.com/LostRuins/koboldcpp/wiki).**